NilsBacke/shopify-intern-challenge/README.md

 ## Future Additions

+- Show message when no results were found from query
 - Error handling
 - Store API key as an environment variable
 - Save nominations to a database